sprout-laravel/docs/configuration.md

 ],
 ```

-The values are provided by the enum `Sprout\Support\ResolutionHook`, and the following are available:

-#### `ResolutionHook::Routing`

-This hook will tell Sprout
-to attempt to identify tenants when receiving a `Illuminate\Routing\Events\RouteMatched` event.
-This is the recommended location for tenant identification, and will suffice for most use cases.

-#### `ResolutionHook::Middleware`

-This hook will tell Sprout to attempt to identify tenants within the middleware phase of routing.
-It is recommended
-that you keep this hook enabled
-as it allows for fallback identification should the routing approach fail for some reason.

-#### `ResolutionHook::Booting`

-This hook will tell Sprout to attempt to identify tenants during the booting of the framework,
-more specifically, in the boot phase of a service provider.

-> [!WARNING]
-> This hook is only present for future compatibility, and is not currently supported.
+This option is a simple array of cases from the enum `Sprout\Support\ResolutionHook`.
+The presence of a hook within this will control whether certain things are booted or registered.
+By default, only `Routing` and `Middleware` are enabled, as `Booting` doesn't currently do anything.
+It's there for future compatibility, so it doesn't need to be enabled, although doing so won't break anything.
+You can read more about resolution hooks [here](tenant-resolution).

-### Bootstrappers
+### Tenancy Bootstrappers

-The `bootstrappers` option within the Sprout config is a priority ordered list of event listeners
+The last part of the core config is the `sprout.core.bootstrappers` option, which contains a collection classes that
-that should run when a tenant becomes the current tenant.
+should be used to bootstrap a tenancy, once a tenant becomes the active tenant.

 ```php
 'bootstrappers' => [